 I am a retired law enforcement officer with a longtime interest in radio communications.

 It started when a family friend let me use his walkie-talkies back in 1962.
 I then received a gift of a Remco Caravelle low power AM broadcast transmitter/receiver from my folks when I was 10.
 From there I graduated into SWL and CB radio joining a community volunteer group that assisted in local events and monitored channel 9 for emergencies before the days of cell phones.
 I received my commercial Radiotelephone Certificate while in high school and worked as a disc jockey for commercial broadcast stations in New Mexico and California through college.

 While working at my agency, I served on the Sacramento County Regional Communications Committee charged with designing and implementing the county-wide trunking radio system.
 I also assisted in the procurement of equipment for and set up of public safety dispatch and emergency ops centers.

 I served 36 years and retired at the rank of Lieutenant in 2011.
-After putting if off for so many years, I finally obtained my Technician Class License with callsign KK6CXV and my General Class License three months later.
-Upon obtaining my General, I applied for and received my Vanity callsign of N6JPG in June of 2013.
+After putting if off for so many years and a couple of false starts, I finally obtained my Technician Class License with callsign KK6CXV and my General Class License a few months later.
+Upon obtaining my General, I applied for and received my Vanity callsign of N6JPG shortly thereafter.

 I am a member of the Stockton-Delta Amateur Radio Club (www.w6sf.org) located in Stockton, CA with their repeaters here in Amador County.
 Great bunch of guys with whom I am happy to be associated.